The 7 Coolest Things Digitally Literate Teachers Are Doing in Their Classrooms

 From here, they either begin reading the book or pick up where they left off.
 In this way, the digital tools are a form of scaffolding.
 They help imprint important lessons either before or during a reading unit so that students can better apply them as they continue through the material.
 This helps drive home essential points for students who need more help, while allowing more advanced students multiple creative ways to explore.

 From here, students download the augmented reality app Aurasma and program the app to recognize the images on their posters.
-Then they link those images to the video(s) they’ve filmed.
+They link those images to the video(s) they’ve filmed.
 When touring the classroom, all a student, teacher or visitor needs to do is launch Aurasma and point their iPad camera at an image, and then one of the student videos pops up to educate the viewer on what that image represents and means.
-The entire classroom becomes an Aurasma museum, with dozens of hidden secrets just a scan away.
+The entire classroom becomes an Aurasma museum with dozens of hidden secrets just a scan away.

 “I require students to re-create a lesson as if they’re teaching it to someone who has never learned this material before,” Ferraro said.

 Ferraro gives them examples before they begin and clear criteria as they create their lessons.
-They must have the proper content, use the correct vocabulary, explain at least three examples, and progressively increase the difficulty of each concept they explain.
+They must have the proper content, use the correct vocabulary, incorporate at least three examples, and progressively increase the difficulty of each concept they explain.
 If they are touching on a topic the class has previously covered, they must reincorporate that topic as well.

 Students use an app called educreations, which is available both for iPads and desktops, to do all of this.
 By the end of the year, if Ferraro has covered, say, nine different lessons, the students will have their own self-created library compiling nine video links for their lessons.
 Each link is saved and shared with other students through Edmodo.
 This way, students in the same year can benefit from each other’s knowledge, and students in the year below can feel inspired and encouraged as they watch the year above them in action.
 And of course, having students teach in this way requires a great depth of understanding.